Lizard-Exchange/reflect-tokens/README.md

 # Reflect-tokens
 This repository is for add tokens with reflection to our DEX.

-Please fork the project, add your reflect token and make a pull request, also  you can add a readme file with the website of your project and contact information. mation.
+Please fork the project, add your reflect token and make a pull request.

+Attention: the operation is performed automatically.
+All the requests will be accepted as it’s a Permissionless Dex

+Lizard Exchange team has no control over it